emjimadhu/monorepify/README.md

 - `root`: Project root holds all the fies of the project
     - `apps`: Holds client(VueJS) and server(NestJS) projects (You can add any client or server frameworks in here in addition or replace with existing ones.
 See section `Add other frameworks` in `How To`)
-        - `client`: A Vue project created using vue-cli
+        - `vue`: A Vue project created using vue-cli
         - `server`: A Nest project created using nest-cli
     - `libs`: Holds all the common codes you can share between projects
         - `shared`: A shared module for common code sharing across projects in this work space.